MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

 The autocomplete menu now displays icons that indicate the effect of alignment properties such as `align-content` and `align-items`.

-Additionally, DevTools now displays a guiding line to help you better review the `align-items` CSS property.
+Additionally, DevTools now displays a guiding line to help you better see the `align-items` CSS property.
 The `gap` CSS property is supported as well.
 In the following figure, the `gap` CSS property is set to `gap: 12px;` and the hatching pattern for each gap is displayed.

 Autocomplete menu highlighted for CSS properties that start with `align-`: